Chunduri-Aditya/Movie_Analysis/README.md

 - To collect data related to movie ratings and reviews from IMDb and Rotten Tomatoes using automated web scraping.
 - To perform sentiment analysis on Rotten Tomatoes reviews to assess their sentiment score.
 - To analyze the correlation between the sentiment scores from reviews and the IMDb ratings.
-- To visualize the relationships and provide insights that can help movie industry stakeholders understand audience sentiment impacts.
+- To visualize the relationships and provide insights that can help movie industry stakeholders understand how audience sentiment impacts cinematic success.

 ## Installation Instructions
 To set up the project environment and run the analysis, follow these steps: